Welcome to the Department of Languages, Literatures and Cultures

 Courses are taught in the language you're studying so you'll become proficient and comfortable speaking and writing as you earn your degree.

-You'll sharpen those skills through fun activities and clubs on campus and by studying abroad through our Global Opportunities program.
+You'll have multiple opportunities to immerse yourself in the culture you study—in the classroom, through activities and clubs on campus, by living with other majors and minors in on-campus housing, and by studying abroad through our award-winning Global Opportunities program.

 Become one of the more than 1 billion people who speak Mandarin Chinese.